rei/rei-cedar-docs/docs/components/text/README.md

 <cdr-doc-table-of-contents-shell>
 # Overview

+The `CdrText` component is a simple wrapper for text elements.
+Using the `CdrText` component ensures your text elements inherit the default styling from the Cedar CSS reset.
+Styling can be applied by either using the `modifier` property in conjunction with the text utility classes, or by applying a custom CSS class which uses one of the text mixins from `cdr-tokens`.

+Note that the text utility file (distributed as `@rei/cedar/dist/style/text.css` and `@rei/cedar/dist/style/cdr-text.css`) is over 100kb in size.
+Usage of the text utility classes and `CdrText` modifier property may impact the bundle size and performance of your application.
+For projects that are customer facing or which have performance constraints should not load the text utility file or `cdr-text` CSS file and instead apply text styling using the text mixins from `cdr-tokens`.
+Code samples on this page include examples of both the modifier/utility and text mixin usage.

 ## Headings

 A heading helps users to identify and create a hierarchical structure within a page.
 Headings are typically the largest text on the screen and should be short and include important information.
 Cedar headings include a [serif](#serif) and a [sans-serif](#sans) option.